-From WNPR, Connecticut Public Radio, The Faith Middleton Show, Broadcast February 6, 2009
+Interview on WNPR, Connecticut Public Radio, The Faith Middleton Show

 (Note: Elaine comes on 40 minutes into this hour-long podcast, so zip the button over to about 2/3 to the right to find it.)

-- "Onward Farmerettes", an article in the Philadelphia Inquirer, was published March 5, 2010
+- "Onward Farmerettes", an article in the Philadelphia Inquirer.

-- Fruits of Victory is nominated for the Annual Literature Award of the Council on Botonical and Horticultural Libraries for"its outstanding contribution to the literature of horticulture or botany."
+- Fruits of Victory was nominated for the Literature Award of the Council on Botonical and Horticultural Libraries for "its outstanding contribution to the literature of horticulture or botany."